-However, LSTM only considers the information from the past, ignoring the future information.
-To efficiently use contextual information, we can use Bidirectional LSTM (BiLSTM).
-BiLSTM use a forward LSTM and a backward LSTM respectively for each sequence to obtain two separate hidden states: $\overrightarrow{h_{t}}$, $\overleftarrow{h_{t}}$, and then the final output at time $t$ is formed by concatenating these two hidden states:
+However, LSTM only considers the information from the past, ignoring future information.
+To efficiently use contextual information, we can use bidirectional LSTM (BiLSTM).
+BiLSTM uses a forward LSTM and a backward LSTM for each sequence to obtain two separate hidden states: $\overrightarrow{\bm{h}_{t}}$, $\overleftarrow{\bm{h}_{t}}$, and then the final output at time $t$ is formed by concatenating these two hidden states: